karthick-krishnan/volvo-task/README.md

 ## Test Commands
 npm run test
 Note : Test cases are generated indivitually on each subgraphg.
-So to generate test cases go to a particular subgraph for example: cd subgraphs/order
+So to generate test cases please go to particular subgraph and execute the command for example: cd subgraphs/order
              npm run test